didomi/samples/how-to-update-a-multi-regs-notice-with-translations/README.md

 Each entity, supports two types of commands:

 - `pull`: Fetching the entity from the Didomi API using the specified configuration and downloading the translatable properties into a JSON file.
-- `push`: Reading a translations JSON file and updating the entity in the Didomi API using the specified configuration.
-Keep in mind that a input JSON file must exist before executing this command.
+- `push`: Reading a translations JSON file for a given language and updating the entity in the Didomi API using the specified configuration.
+The `--language` and `--filename` command-line parameters must be specified.

 ### Commands